vmware-tanzu/community-edition/docs/designs/2736-package-maintainership.md

 // TODO(joshrosso): we need to figure this out with PM and such

-### Package Validation (Linting)
+### Package Validation

-Base image checks (Alpine not allowed)
+Packages will have to pass some basic validation checks.

-Markdown linting
+* Markdown lint checks
+* Shell script lint checks
+* Spelling checks
+* Base image checks.
+Due to licensing concerns, Alpine images are not allowed.
+If a package contains software that uses an Alpine image, that software will need to be rebuilt using a suitable alternative base image.
-Directory structure, required files (package.yaml, metadata.yaml, lock files, readme.md etc)
+* Directory structure, required files (package.yaml, metadata.yaml, lock files, readme.md etc)

 ### Software Updates